eddie-knight/eddie-knight.github.io/content/post/nix_arc-signup.md

 comments = false
 date = "2023-06-09"
 draft = false
-image = "images/nix_sticker.png"
+image = "images/nix_cover.png"
+verticalImage = true
 menu = ""
 share = false
 title = "Nix (Releasing July 2023)"
 +++

 Sign up to be part of the advanced reader campaign to get an early digital copy.

 Active participants will get a free sticker pack!

+> Following the global wave of innovation on artificial intelligence, machine learning tools, and every possible variation of GPT driven chatbots...
+Ishmael has been propelled to Chief Technical Officer of Paragon Logic, the most ambitious technical organization of the 21st century.
+>
+> But no one can anticipate the trouble that will come from the aspirations and momentum the company has gained on the international stage.
+>
+> When cyber attacks and infiltrations start hitting Paragon Logic from every side, Ishmael must find a way to protect his company, himself, and his family from the repercussions of both corporate greed and political competition.

+### Sign up to the Advanced Reader mailing list!

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-071822.css" rel="stylesheet" type="text/css">